Visiting the Palace of Versailles: A Complete Guide from Paris

 The Mercury Room (Bedroom of Louis XIV), King's Apartment

 The Mercury Room served as Louis XIV's ceremonial bedchamber.
 Yes, the king had multiple bedrooms because sleeping in the same room every night is apparently for commoners.
-The room is named for the Roman god of commerce and messengers, which seems an odd choice for a bedroom until you remember Louis saw himself as the center of all communication in France.
+Inside the room is named for the Roman god of commerce and messengers, which seems an odd choice for a bedroom until you remember Louis saw himself as the center of all communication in France.

 The ceiling fresco by Jean-Baptiste de Champaigne shows Mercury in his chariot pulled by two roosters.
 Roosters, being early risers, were symbols of vigilance—a subtle hint that the king was always watching, even in his sleep.

-The room holds dark historical significance: Louis XIV's coffin was displayed here for eight days in 1715 so the public could pay their respects.
+Inside the room holds dark historical significance: Louis XIV's coffin was displayed here for eight days in 1715 so the public could pay their respects.
 The Sun King's final performance had a captive audience.

 Among the artworks are portraits of Louis XV and his wife, Queen Marie Leszczyńska.
 There's also an incredible clock by Antoine Morand that shows its internal workings and puts on a mechanical show.
 Louis loved gadgets almost as much as he loved himself.